RFC2784/rfc2784.github.io/_posts/2022-07-25-the-diversity-principle-as-a-decision-leverage-during-a-technological-solution-design.markdown

 # The diversity principle by example : Interac network connectivity #

 *As stated earlier, Interac payment platform was impacted by what I will call from now the "Rogers Outage".
-It's already well known that Interac have chosen Rogers as its main service provider for its operation systems' main network connectivity supplier.
+It's already well known that Interac have chosen Rogers as its main service provider for its operation systems' network connectivity.
 So let's review together how this company applies the diversity principle onto its network design !*

 ## Good example : my findings about Interac platform Internet transit connectivity ##